Calendar of Events

 USG and the Board of Trustees of the College collaborate on the selection of one sophomore student to serve a two-year term on the College’s Board of Trustees.
 Interested?
 Contact USG or Katie Dantsin for more information.

 Meet with hundreds of other student leaders from across the nation and discover new and innovative leadership tactics that support community service, service-learning, and civic engagement.
-Apply today for a scholarship that covers your registration to the February 2013 conference at the University of New Mexico-Albuquerque.
-Travel costs not included.
 Contact Katie Dantsin for more information.

 Each semester, students are invited to a series of Reel Leadership events.
 A faculty member joins the students for “dinner and movie”, followed by a discussion of the film’s leadership themes.
 This event is open to all students.
 Announcements are sent out each semester and students must register to attend.
 RSVP required.
 Contact Dr. Michelle Schmidt for more information and to RSVP.